 HAL subsystem

-HAL (Hardware Abstraction Layer) is the kernel hardware dependent subsystem used for adopting it to the particular hardware platform.
-It provides the unified interface for other kernel subsystems.
-It is the only subsystem required to be changed when kernel is ported to the new hardware architecture.
+HAL (Hardware Abstraction Layer) is the kernel hardware-dependent subsystem used for adapting it to the particular hardware platform.
+It provides a unified interface for other kernel subsystems.
+It is the only subsystem required to be changed when the kernel is ported to the new hardware architecture.

 • MMU or MPU management,